T

 One of the largest city squares in the world, the Zócalo is the historical and cultural heart of Mexico City.
 It's surrounded by significant buildings like the Metropolitan Cathedral and the National Palace.

-• Visit during the evening to see the square illuminated.
+• Visit in the evening when the square is beautifully illuminated.

 Short walk from Hotel Zócalo Central.